Adding contacts and cases (and linking the two together) are the first steps to working in MyCase.

 Easily set case-specific billing rates for firm members

 Input important case data quickly and efficiently with a streamlined design.

 Step 1: Add New or Link Existing Contacts

-The first step to creating a case is to add a client and any other contacts or parties associated to the case.
+The first step to creating a case is to add a client and any other contacts or parties associated with the case.
 Remember, you must have a contact for a case in order to create invoices and get paid.
-If you are interested in importing your contacts and cases, please see the article linked below.
+If you want to import your contacts and cases, please see the article below.

 1: You can create a new contact by clicking on the “Add New Contact” Button.

 2: Or you can search for a contact that currently exists in the MyCase system.

 3. Once you click on the “Add New Contact” Button, you can input all the contact information for the person.
 You can easily tab through this form using your keyboard alone.